Hamilton Principle for Chiral Anomalies in Hydrodynamics: Symmetries of equations of motion

-We observe that the axial-current anomaly gives a different meaning to the Lorentz force as the currents entered the Lorentz force in \eq{39} do not conserve.
-Their divergence is determined by the equations of the chiral anomaly (\ref{-1},\ref{-2}).
+The axial-current anomaly gives a different meaning to the Lorentz force as the currents entered the Lorentz force in \eq{39} do not conserve.
+Their divergence is determined by the chiral anomaly (\ref{-1},\ref{-2}).

 These equations are valid for the fermionic quantum field theory and the classical fluid alike.
 In the case of the fluid we know the stress tensor (see, Eq.\eq{1.100}) and the axial current \eq{1.6}.
 This gives us a set of six equations for four components of the vector current which remains undetermined.
 It is quite remarkable that the over-complete set is consistent.
 An observation that the conservation laws and an imposed anomaly completely determine the currents was first made by Son and Surowka in Ref.\cite{son2009hydrodynamics} for a related problem.
 We do not pursue this avenue.
-In the next section, we obtain the vector current differently.
+In the next section, we obtain the vector current differently {( see, Sec.\ref{R}).} { Also, it remains to be seen that Eq.\eq{39} follows from the action \eq{6}.
+We will do this in the Sec. \ref{B}. }

 Now we recall the standard arguments leading to Eq.\eq{2.1}.
 The equation follows from the invariance of the action \(\mathcal{S}\) under the group of spacetime diffeomorphisms \({\rm Diff}(\mathbb{R}^4).\) The \(\mathcal{S}^{(0)}\) part of the action depends on the spacetime metric, and the coupling depends on the external potentials.
 External potentials are spacetime covectors.
 This is obvious for the vector potential \(A_\alpha\).
 It is also true for the axial potential because the components of the axial current constitute the 3-form \(j_A=p\wedge d( p+2A)\).
 Then the coupling \(\int_{\mathbb{R}^4} A ^{\sA}\!\cdot\!j_{\sA}\) be a spacetime scalar if \(A^{\sA}_\alpha dx^\alpha\) be 1-form and \(A^{\sA}_\alpha \) is a spacetime covector.